cyversewarwick/expression_tutorial/README.md

 ![Analyses](screens/2.png)

 Once an analysis is submitted, you'll be notified when it finishes by the bell in the upper right corner of the screen **(A)**.
 You can check on its status by either pressing the resulting notification or going into Analyses **(B)**.
 From there, you can click on the analysis name **(C)** to be taken directly to the output folder.
 Alternately, you can find the output folder by opening a Data window, going into the folder with the same name as your username, and then going into analyses and finding the folder with the name matching the name you gave the analysis when launching it.
+The default result folder name features the app name along with the date of the analysis for ease of locating particular run results of interest.

 ## The Data